Find Affordable College Courses

 After completing their degree, chemistry graduates from NC State carry an average student debtload of $22,443.

 You’ll be in good company if you decide to attend University of North Carolina at Chapel Hill.
 It ranked #3 on our 2023 Best Chemistry Schools in North Carolina list.
-Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

 After completing their degree, chemistry graduates from UNC Chapel Hill carry an average student debtload of $15,000.